KKM: To start can you tell me something about you and talk about your artistic development? Since when do you actually like music?

 KKM: How important is in your opinion the image and personal appearance of a band in the current music scene?

 KKM: What is your favourite audience?
 Is there a special one, you would like address your music to?
-Is there “the” difference between the German (should be Russian, they had no shows in Germany) audience and the audience abroad?
+Is there “the” difference between the Russian audience and the audience abroad?

 Mike: We never thought about it.
 For us, every audience we play for is great as long as we get this emotional feedback from them during the show.
 We played shows in Russia and outside, in the UK and Italy, I can’t say there’s much difference in how people react to us.
 We haven’t played in Germany yet, maybe it’s different, but I hope that it’s not :-)